How does William bridge grassroots advocacy with high-level policy strategy?

 Regional Director of the Carolinas, Vote Solar

-Strategic Coalition Building
+Coalition Building & Stakeholder Coordination

 - Multi-Organizational Campaign Management: Led strategic coordination across Vote Solar, Southern Environmental Law Center, Center for Energy Education, Duke University, The Nature Conservancy, and local leadership to advance shared energy justice goals.